-- Our MIS System (SchoolBase) is used for most communications between home and school - The Day Book section will allow for parents to view all communications, as well as the Parent Portal - Communication between the Housemaster or Housemistress or Form Tutor is easiest by email or telephone - Parent and teacher evenings occur at least once a year - The website is regularly updated with news and success stories, diary and event dates.
+- Our MIS System (iSAMS) is used for most communications between home and school - The parent section will allow for parents to view all communications, as well as the Parent Portal.
+Guidance on how to access iSAMS and the Parent Portal will be given at your child's information evening in the Michaelmas term. - Communication between the Housemaster or Housemistress or Form Tutor is easiest by email or telephone - Parent and teacher evenings occur at least once a year - The website is regularly updated with news and success stories, diary and event dates.
 The website is also a vital source of information in event of weather difficulties, cancellations or emergencies - Prior Knowledge, a weekly news digest from the Head, is emailed to parents every Friday.